 Many women imagine that travel to the Gulf cities and within the UAE is much more difficult than it is.
 Some key facts:

 Some of the biggest misunderstandings between Middle Easterners and people from other parts of the world occur over the issue of women.
-Half-truths and stereotypes exist on both sides: foreigners sometimes assume that all Middle Eastern women are veiled, repressed victims, while some locals see Western women as sex-obsessed and immoral.
+Half-truths and stereotypes exist on both sides: foreigners sometimes assume that all Middle Eastern women are veiled, repressed victims, while some locals see foreign women, particularly Western ones, as sex-obsessed and immoral.

 Traditionally, the role of a woman in this region is to be a mother and matron of the household, while the man is the financial provider.
 However, as with any society, the reality is far more nuanced.
 There are thousands of middle- and upper-middle-class professional women in the UAE, who, like their counterparts elsewhere in the world, juggle work and family responsibilities.